alexszeliga/hexo-dev-blog/source/_posts/Using-laravel-queues-and-events.md

 </div>
 ```

-Under the hood of Reverb, laravel is using a package called `echo` to broadcast to the client browsers.
+Under the hood of Reverb, Laravel is using a package called `echo` to broadcast to the client browsers.
 Livewire can detect these events and react to them just like any other browser event, so you can modify the above code as follows to have it track the browser event that is generated when the server event is broadcast:
 {% codeblock lang:php first_line:2 %}
 ...
 new #[Layout('layouts.app')] class extends Component {